suhil28/Uipath_REF_BotsDNA_PointOfContact/README.md

 ### How It Works ###

 1. **INITIALIZE PROCESS**
- + ./Framework/*InitiAllSettings* - Load configuration data from Config.xlsx file and from assets
+ + ./Framework/*InitiAllSettings* - Load configuration data from the Config.xlsx file and from assets
  + ./Framework/*GetAppCredential* - Retrieve credentials from Orchestrator assets or local Windows Credential Manager
  + ./Framework/*InitiAllApplications* - Open and login to applications used throughout the process